ionic-team/ionic-docs/src/pages/angular/your-first-app/ios-android-camera.md

 Previously, we got an Ionic app up and running locally in a web browser.
 Now, let’s get it onto your iOS or Android device, then start building the photo gallery feature.

+(If you are building for Android on MacOS then [this GitHub README](https://github.com/doughazell/ionic-camera-swipe) will be useful.)

 ## Add Cordova iOS and Android Platforms

 Ionic leverages the open source [Cordova project](https://cordova.apache.org/docs/en/latest/guide/overview/) to provide native hardware support.
 We begin by adding the iOS and Android _platforms_ then will add specific _plugins_ like the Camera afterwards: